 Discount Cards for Travelling in New Zealand

 As a backpacker, budget is the second-most important thing when travelling around New Zealand (the first most-important having the most epic trip of your life!)
 Discount cards are definitely a way to shave down some of the costs of travelling in New Zealand, whether it is saving money on activities, accommodation or even saving money on groceries!
+By the way, you can check out the cost of those in How Much Does it Cost to Travel New Zealand?

 Below, we list some discount cards well worth considering for your travels in New Zealand.
 Do bear in mind that some discount cards have to be purchased (rather than being free) so you need to have a rough plan of your travels in mind to consider whether purchasing a discount card would be worth it.
 You don’t want to buy a $30-$45 accommodation discount card to find that you rarely stay in those hostels therefore not making your money back!